Skip to main content

 Rule Summary

-EPA is proposing to strengthen the wastewater discharge standards that apply to coal-fired power plants.
-The agency’s proposal follows the latest science and applies EPA’s authority under the Clean Water Act to reduce discharges of toxic metals and other pollutants from these power plants into waterbodies.
-The proposed rule would help protect our nation’s vital water resources that support safe drinking water, agriculture, industry, recreation activities, and thriving communities.
+The EPA is strengthening the wastewater discharge standards that apply to coal-fired power plants.
+The EPA followed the latest science and applied its authority under the Clean Water Act to reduce discharges of toxic metals and other pollutants from these power plants into waterbodies.
+The rule will help protect our nation’s vital water resources that support safe drinking water, agriculture, industry, recreation activities, and thriving communities.

-The proposed rule would establish more stringent discharge standards for three wastewaters generated at coal fired power plants: flue gas desulfurization wastewater, bottom ash transport water, and combustion residual leachate.
-The proposal would also establish a new set of definitions for various legacy wastewaters, which may be present in surface impoundments prior to more stringent limitations in a discharge permit going into effect.
+The rule establishes more stringent discharge standards for three wastewaters generated at coal fired power plants: flue gas desulfurization wastewater, bottom ash transport water, and combustion residual leachate.
+The rule also establishes a new set of definitions and establishes new effluent limitations for various legacy wastewaters, which may be present in surface impoundments.

 Illustration of key wastestreams at electric power plant